yasirroni/matpower-pip/README.md

 [baseMVA, bus, gen, gencost, branch, f, success, et] = m.runopf(mpc, mpopt, nout='max_nout')
 ```

-Alternatively, it would be better to not parse back value that will not be use on python using `oct2py` `.eval` method.
-Use `;` to avoid octave print output on running the command.
+Alternatively, it would be better to not parse back values that will not be used on python using `oct2py` `.eval` method.
+Combine it with the use of `;` to avoid octave print output on running the command.

 ```python
 # import start_instance to start matpower instance